 Indego S+ 350 will also receive free over-the-air software updates throughout the year that improve performance.
 Another benefit of the built-in Wi-Fi is that Indego considers local weather conditions and avoids rain creating the best possible schedule for the lawn.

-The Bosch Indego S+ 350 offers multiple security and safety options including a manual stop button, sensors and alarm system.
+As with other Bosch robomowers, the S+ 350 offers multiple security and safety options including a manual stop button, sensors and alarm system.
 You can relax safe in the knowledge your Indego robomower is safely working hard.

-As one of the top robotic lawn mowers on the market, the Bosch Indego S+ 350 scores a 7/10.
+As one of the best robotic lawn mowers on the market, the Bosch Indego S+ 350 scores a 7/10.

 - Built for App control